Évariste Kimba: Prime Minister of the Democratic Republic of the Congo

-Arrest and death
+Arrest and execution

 In May 1966 Kimba and former government ministers Jérôme Anany, Emmanuel Bamba, and Alexandre Mahamba were arrested by Mobutu's security forces while attending a meeting with military officials.
 They were taken to a military camp and tortured.
 Mobutu's regime accused them of plotting to assassinate Mobutu and Prime Minister Mulamba and overthrow the government.
 On 30 May the four men were tried before a military tribunal.
 The trial lasted an hour and a half and the accused were allowed no legal counsel.
 They pleaded innocence, claiming that they had been working at the behest of officers in the army.
 After deliberating for seven minutes, the three military judges found the four men guilty of treason and sentenced them to death.
 This was in violation of standing Congolese law, which did not consider plotting a coup to be a capital crime.
 On 2 June 1966, Kimba and the other men were publicly hanged in Léopoldville before a large crowd.
 This was the first public execution in the Congo since the 1930s.
 Kimba was the first of the four to be executed; it took him 20 minutes to die after being dropped.
 His family never received his body.

 Kimba was the second former Prime Minister of the Congo to be killed after Patrice Lumumba.
 Some time after Kimba's death, the Avenue des Chutes in Lubumbashi (formerly Élisabethville) was officially renamed in his honour, though the street is still usually referred to by its original name.
 In 2011 a congress of the "Luba People" declared that Kimba was among "our valiant martyrs".